retegg/arp_lifeguard/README.md

 # arp_lifeguard
-An HTML and PythonProject that detects arp spoofing
+An HTML and Python, Project that detects arp spoofing

 ## By Santiago